FIT VUT Brno

 Q: How do I register?

 A: Please fill out the form.
 While registering, you will be asked to include the title and a short abstract of your offered 20 minute talk.
 Sending your abstract does not necessarily mean you will be selected to present, but the title and abstract are still a strict requirement for the registration - intended to keep the standard of the presented material consistently high.
 Remember: one person registered = one talk title/abstract.
-Once you fill out the form and pay the deposit to the hotel, take the registration as confirmed.
+Once you fill out the form and you book accommodation at the hotel, take the registration as confirmed.

 Q: I am from a company and I do not have anything "sciency" enough to show.
 May I still come?